AAlab1819/ProjectTeam02-B/README.md

 	r=2*k;
 cout<<q<<endl;
 ```
-The formula above is to print the amount of way to turn the Shashlik(s) for better cooking.
+The formula above is to print the amount of way to turn the Shashlik(s) for better cooking where :
+- `d` is the formula made to check the `k` form every index where `d = 2 * k + 1`.
+- `q` is a integer for dividing the amount of shashlik with the formula.
+- `r` is to count the remainder between the amount of shashilik and the formula.

+If there is a remainder, increment the `q`.\
+If There are no remainder, `r` become `2 * k`

 ```
 for(i=1+r/2;i<=n;i+=d)